 What’s your job at UNDP?

-Tell us about a person you’ve met and why their particular story had an impact on you?
+Tell us about people you met and why their particular story had an impact on you?

-What are the major disaster risks in your region and what would help reduce these risks?
+What are the major disaster risks in your country and what would help reduce these risks?